paulmbw/paulmbw-blog-2019/src/pages/2019-01-12---about/index.md

 Hi there!

 Welcome to my blog.
 My name is Paul, I am 23 years old living and working in London.
 I'm currenty a software engineer for [Medidata](https://www.mdsol.com/en) (btw, we are hiring!
-Contact me via my email on the far left 😁).
+Contact me via my [email](paul.waweru58@gmail.com)).
 For more information about what I do exactly, have a look at my [CV](./paulwawerucv.pdf).

 I hope to use this blog as a platform for sharing my thoughts, opinions and experiences on both tech related stuff and other topics in general.